gotoplanb/discriminating-news-reading-behavior/dissertation.md

 ## Recoding unique elements into typologies

 Although every visually distinct element was assigned a unique code for the content analysis, recoding into typologies was necessary for most of the analyses necessary to answer the hypotheses and research questions.
 Without recoding, the smallest possible contingency table would be larger than 60 by 60.
 This would be the approximate size for the first print prototype.
 A table of this size would require close to 20,000 observations if all observations were evenly distributed among cells.
 Instead, unique codes were recoded into typologies such as headlines, photographs, article text and alternative story forms (such as maps).
-Some findings might raise a question regarding the relationships between a few unique visual elements.
-These relationships can later be explored if necessary.
+Some findings might raise a question regarding the relationships between a few unique visual elements, such as the scanpath transitional probabilities of single graphic.
+These relationships can be explored in future research if necessary.

 ## Hypotheses